 First, you have to create a Google AdWords Account, which requires you to have a Gmail account also.

 Step 1: Login into your Gmail account

 Step 2: Go to www.adwords.google.com to get started.
-After you complete inputting all of your campaign information, you should see a screen that looks like this:
+After you complete inputting all of your campaign information, you should see a screen.

 Step 3: Now click on the link labeled “Tools” in the top navigation (a drop down menu should appear).
 Click on the link labeled “Keyword Planner”.
-You should then see a screen that looks like this:
+You should then see another screen.